Definition of outcomes, endpoints and group comparisons

 Example: Direct comparison “difference > 60” corresponds to median survival in the test group larger than in the reference group by 60 time units (e.g days).

-In case of a statistical test, a logrank test is done to compare the survival Kaplan-Meier curves.
-When “Same individuals among groups” is selected, a variance correction is applied (see Jung 1999). “difference \(\neq\) 0” represents the alternative hypothesis H1.
-By default, a two-sided test is done (sign \(\neq\)) and one checks if the survival curves significantly differ.
-Single-sided tests can be defined by choosing “>” or “<“.
+In case of a statistical test, it performs a logrank test to compare the survival Kaplan-Meier curves.
+Selecting “Same individuals among groups”, applies a variance correction (see Jung 1999). “difference \(\neq\) 0” represents the alternative hypothesis H1.
+By default, it performs a two-sided test (sign \(\neq\)) and checks if the survival curves significantly differ.
+You can define single-sided tests by choosing “>” or “<“.
 For the log rank test, it is not possible to define a “minimal difference”.
-The statistical test results into a p-value, which is compared to a user-defined threshold (default: 0.05).
+The statistical test gives a p-value, and compare it to a user-defined threshold (default: 0.05).
 If the p-value is below the threshold, the trial simulation is considered as ‘success’.

 Example: When the statistical test testing the alternative H1 hypothesis “difference \(\neq\) 0” results into a small p-value, it means that the survival curves from the two groups differ significantly.